 We have put together this guide to help you navigate the best beaches in Dawei, including tips on transport and accommodation on the Dawei Peninsula, but first something about Dawei town itself.

-The town of Dawei is one of the main cities in Southern Myanmar, and on our trip up from Kawthoung to Yangon, we decided to stop in Dawei for a few days so that we could experience the best beaches in Dawei and take a ride around the Dawei Peninsula.
+The town of Dawei is one of the main cities in Southern Myanmar (check out our Southerm Myanmar itinerary), and on our trip up from Kawthoung to Yangon, we decided to stop in Dawei for a few days so that we could experience the best beaches in Dawei and take a ride around the Dawei Peninsula.

 Dawei itself is a typical Southern Myanmar town with friendly people, some hotels and restaurants and a handful of expats.
 There’s not much to do in Dawei itself, but the beaches in Dawei, starting a few km out of town make up for any lack of attractions within town.